 There is no more disastrous sound than the one produced by performers who neglect what is going on around them.
 Imagine for a moment, vocalists who never stop singing, the keyboardists playing full chords right in the middle of the scale, and a drummer who fills every measure.
 Sounds awful, right?
 That’s why the task of any worship pastor and leader is to build one cohesive unit – one body – out of so many different parts and to make this process easier.
 That’s the reason why an understanding of processes between instrumentalists must be established.
 As worship team members learn how to do this and get more comfortable, each musician will listen to the sounds produced by others to get an idea of how the music is supposed to sound and find ways to make their part fit with the whole.

 Understanding that each person is a part of the body also means that they work together.
-The left hand doesn’t try to be the right leg if there is a perfectly good right leg already in place.
+The left-hand doesn’t try to be the right leg if there is a perfectly good right leg already in place.
 The typical keyboard covers eight octaves from the lowest note to the highest.
 The bass guitar covers a lot of the keyboardist’s left hand.
 The vocals and guitars sit right in the middle of the keyboard.
 To make a long story short, if everyone is playing in the same area, then they are competing for the same job instead of each doing their part for the whole.
-For instance, if a keyboardist is mostly playing with their left hand, they are competing with the bass.
-Due to successfully organized worship ministry, it is possible to prevent such things from happening and make enough space for every worship team member and their instrument.

 Worship team devotions